MrAlvin/van-e-relay/README.md

 > The design of these PCBs are inspired by [Everlanders.com](https://everlanders.com/)
 >
 > Especially this YouTube Video: [Designing and Building Custom P-Channel Driver PCB's in Mexican Lockdown](https://www.youtube.com/watch?v=AL1_fvPZXMk&t=2029s&ab_channel=Everlanders)
+>
+> These PCBs are however a complete re-design.
+Only some placements, of some of the components, are the same.

 So far this collection of PCBs consists of
  - Version C3